International Foundation Year

 No offers are made without an interview.
 Interviews are generally held between January and April and you must be available for interview in order to be considered for admission.
 Although we recognise that this is an anxious time for you, all applications are carefully considered, and therefore you should not expect a decision post-interview until the cycle has completed in May.

-During the 2021/22 Admissions cycle, interviews will be conducted remotely with a panel of two interviewers.
+Interviews are currently conducted remotely with a panel of two interviewers.
 The questions asked may look to assess personal values such as kindness, compassion and empathy, respect for the individual, privacy and dignity, advocacy, decision-making, team working and integrity.
 Other questions may be more specifically related to the profession and look to assess knowledge on topical issues related to physiotherapy or public health.
 Communication skills will also be assessed during the interview.
 Interviewers have no prior knowledge of candidates before they meet them and will complete standardised interviewer assessment score sheets.

 Resits